-1 the prior conviction, that the person is presently not qualified.
-In determining whether the prior 2 conviction renders the person presently unqualified for the opportunity at issue, the following 3 factors must be considered:
+1 based on the relevant facts and circumstances, including any relevant facts and circumstances of 2 the prior conviction, that the person is presently not qualified.
+In determining whether the prior 3 conviction renders the person presently unqualified for the opportunity at issue, the following 4 factors must be considered:

-- (1) whether granting the employment, educational opportunity, housing or license at issue will facilitate the individual's reintegration into society, and thereby promote public safety, reduce recidivism, and encourage civic and personal responsibility, including the obligation of all individuals to support themselves and their families; - (2) the facts and circumstances underlying the crime and their relation, if any, to the duties or functions of the occupation, profession, or educational opportunity; - (3) any increased risk to the safety or welfare of individuals or the public if the opportunity is granted, including whether it will provide an opportunity for the commission of similar offenses; - (4) the person's rehabilitation and conduct since the offense, including whether the person has committed a felony or serious misdemeanor since conviction [and whether the individual has received a certificate of rehabilitation]; - (5) the individual's age when the offense was committed; - (6) the time elapsed since commission of the offense and release; and - (7) whether persons other than the applicant who have engaged in the prohibited conduct underlying the conviction, whether or not convicted, have been or would be disqualified. - (d) Subsection (b) is not applicable to law enforcement agencies (including the state attorney general, prosecutor's offices, police departments, sheriffs' departments, the state police, and the department of corrections).
-[However, law enforcement agencies may consider employment applications from persons with criminal records in their discretion).]
+- (1) whether granting the employment, educational opportunity, housing or license at issue will facilitate the individual's reintegration into society, and thereby promote public safety, reduce recidivism, and encourage civic and personal responsibility, including the obligation of all individuals to support themselves and their families; - (2) the facts and circumstances underlying the crime and their relation, if any, to the duties or functions of the occupation, profession, or educational opportunity; - (3) any increased risk to the safety or welfare of individuals or the public if the opportunity is granted, including whether it will provide an opportunity for the commission of similar offenses; - (4) the person's rehabilitation and conduct since the offense, including whether the person has committed a felony or serious misdemeanor since conviction [and whether the individual has received a certificate of rehabilitation]; - (5) the individual's age when the offense was committed; - (6) the time elapsed since commission of the offense and release; and - (7) whether persons other than the applicant who have engaged in the prohibited conduct underlying the conviction, whether or not convicted, have been or would be disqualified. - (d) Subsection (b) is not applicable to law enforcement agencies (including the state attorney general, prosecutor's offices, police departments, sheriffs' departments, the state police,

-(e) This section does not create a private right of action for money damages on the part of any individual who, based on a criminal conviction, is denied employment, educational opportunity, housing or a license, and does not eliminate any legal rights or remedies in favor of such an individual which might now exist.
+- and the department of corrections).
+[However, law enforcement agencies may consider employment applications from persons with criminal records in their discretion).] - (e) This section does not create a private right of action for money damages on the part of any individual who, based on a criminal conviction, is denied employment, educational opportunity, housing or a license, and does not eliminate any legal rights or remedies in favor of such an individual which might now exist.